NAinfini/GTFO_Character_Voice_models_sovits4.0/README.md

 Select Default model, diffusion model, fusion model and respective config for training.

 * Fusion model = cluster model
-* You may not see the option for diffusion as it is a new feature, it is only provided in some versions of so-vits-forks
+* You might not see the option for diffusion as it is a new feature, it is only provided in some versions of so-vits-forks